1. Warren Hastings was the first ___________.

 Explanation: The Company was in financial crisis, and revenue reforms aimed at stable income.

-29. Hastings introduced the system of revenue collection through Company officials known as:
+29. Hastings introduced the system of revenue collection through Company officials known as___________.

 A) Collectors